edoelas/agdb/_posts/2021-06-06-About-easy-to-implement-accesibility.md

 >Accessibility in games is about getting players having experiences in games alongside their peers.

-A more technical definition from [The Web Accesibility Initiative](https://www.w3.org/WAI/), an initiative from the [World Wide Web Consortium](https://www.w3.org/), defines it as:
+A more technical definition from [The Web Accessibility Initiative](https://www.w3.org/WAI/), an initiative from the [World Wide Web Consortium](https://www.w3.org/), defines it as:

 > Web accessibility means that websites, tools, and technologies are designed and developed so that people with disabilities can use them.